Welcome to AARF

 We are an established non–profit corporation and have a subsidiary corporation in Florida (the Anguilla Animal Rescue Corporation or AARC) that has been granted U.S. 501(c)(3) status.

 We receive no funding from any official source; 100% of our budget comes from donations, fundraisers and the sale of a small amount of merchandise.
-Our Annual General Meeting (AGM) minutes detail our finances.
-Our most curent one is here.
+Our Annual General Meeting (AGM) minutes talk about our finances and accomplishments.
+Our most current one is here.

 If you would like to help, please see our How to Help page.
 We have a PayPal button linked to AARC to make it easy to donate (and allowing for tax deduction) to AARF.